IMEDEA/mitogenomics/README.md

 **-c CONVERTFILE, --convertfile** -> Gene names (fasta headers) from MITOS2 will be simplified and made compliant with aln2tbl.
 Yes=Y No=N

 Example:
 mitos2fasta.py -m Hyalella_solida2319A_mitogenome_reference_mitos2_input.fas -g Hyalella_solida2319A_genes_manually_curated.fas -c Y > Hyalella_solida2319A_assembly.fas

-# Full pipeline example (example files in /mitogenomics-master/data_examples/)
+# Full pipeline example (example files in /mitogenomics/data_examples/)

 1) Send mitogenome sequence "/example/input/Hyalella_solida2319A_mitogenome_reference_mitos2_input.fasta" to MITOS2
 (http://mitos2.bioinf.uni-leipzig.de/index.py)

 	Select correct genetic code (Invertebrate for this example) and in advanced setting unselect OH, OL, and intron features.
-	Also unselect circular since this example is not a complete mitogenome since we failed to sequence part of control region.
+	Also unselect circular since this example is not a complete mitogenome as we failed to sequence part of control region.

 2) From MITOS2 output download fasta file sequences of annotated genes (FAS file link).
 Rename file to "./example/output/Hyalella_solida2319A_genes_mitos2_output.fas"